 DPC Hallmarks of Success

 The CEC implements the Diversity Program Consortium (DPC)’s vision and design of activities, and is responsible for the longitudinal, consortium-wide evaluation of the training and mentoring interventions that BUILD and NRMN awardees develop and put into practice.
 In addition, the CEC facilitates ongoing, consortium-wide discussions of interventions, progress, outcomes and lessons learned, and serves as the focal point for disseminating effective approaches to the broader research training and mentoring communities.
-The outcomes of this complex, multifaceted experiment have the potential to enhance the diversity of the biomedical research workforce, and will have implications for expanding recruitment, training and mentoring of diverse groups nationwide.
+Dissemination of the outcomes of this complex, multifaceted experiment has the potential to enhance the diversity of the biomedical research workforce, and the consortium’s research findings will have implications for expanding recruitment, training and mentoring of diverse groups nationwide.

-In FY 2014, the CEC award was issued to investigators at the University of California, Los Angeles .
-Led by Dr. Keith Norris, Dr. Pamela Davidson and Dr. Teresa Seeman, it has three distinct core activities:
+In FY 2014, the CEC award was issued to investigators at the University of California, Los Angeles, and after a limited competition in FY 2019, the award was renewed for a second, 5-year phase.
+This will allow for continuity in the evaluation and data collection process.
+Led by Dr. Keith Norris and Dr. Teresa Seeman, it has four distinct cores: